Skip to content

 $ buf build -o image.binpb --as-file-descriptor-set

-The ImageFileExtension field doesn't affect Protobuf plugins or any other operations; they merely see this as an unknown field.
-But we provide this option in case you need it.
+The ImageExtension field doesn't affect Protobuf plugins or any other operations, as they merely see this as an unknown field, but we provide the option in case you want it.

 Using protoc output as buf input

-Since buf speaks in terms of Buf images and [FileDescriptorSet][filescriptorset]s are images, we can useprotoc output as buf input.
+Since buf speaks in terms of Buf images and FileDescriptorSets are images, we can use protoc output as buf input.
 Here's an example for buf lint:

 $ protoc -I . --include_source_info -o /dev/stdout foo.proto | buf lint -

-Since buf "understands" FileDescriptorSets, we can provide plugins protoc-gen-buf-lint and protoc-gen-buf-breaking as standard Protobuf plugins as well.
+Since buf "understands" FileDescriptorSets, we also provide protoc-gen-buf-lint and protoc-gen-buf-breaking as standard Protobuf plugins.